ibm-cloud-docs/containers/cs_cluster.md

     ```
     {: screen}

 6. Add the subnet to your cluster by specifying the subnet ID.
 When you make a subnet available to a cluster, a Kubernetes config map is created for you that includes all available portable public IP addresses that you can use.
-If no Ingress controller already exists for your cluster, one portable public IP address is automatically used to create the Ingress controller.
-All other portable public IP addresses can be used to create load balancer services for your apps.
+If no application load balancers already exist for your cluster, one portable public and one portable private IP address is automatically used to create the public and private application load balancers.
+All other portable public and private IP addresses can be used to create load balancer services for your apps.

     ```
     bx cs cluster-subnet-add mycluster 807861